 3) Click on Domain Aliases

-4) Add the following domains using the image as a guide replacing domain_name.com with your domain.
+4) Add the following 3 domains (replacing domain_name.com with your domain):

 css.domain_name.com js.domain_name.com media.domain_name.com

 5) Test the aliases are working by navigating in a browser to the domain aliases you’ve created.
 You will either see your store on that URL or it will forward to the URL of your store.
 So long as you see your store in the end, it’s working!

 6) Now login to your Magento Admin Panel